hamidgasmi/training.computerscience.cloud.aws/README.md

 # AWS:

-- This repository is created from Linux Academy course, [AWS certified solutions architect - Associate Level](https://linuxacademy.com/cp/modules/view/id/341) and my readings of different websites such as AWS docs.
+- This repository is created from Linux Academy course, [AWS certified solutions architect - Associate Level](https://linuxacademy.com/cp/modules/view/id/341) and my readings of different websites such as AWS docs
 - It includes
 	- AWS Services description (see the table of contents, below):
 		- It describes AWS services from the architect role perspective